What Is a Certified Elder Law Attorney (CELA)?

 Where Can You Find a Certified Elder Law Attorney?

 NELF's website provides a list of specialists by state.
-However, it is not the only certifying entity.
-You can also locate a certified elder law attorney through the state bar for your state.
+But it is not the only certifying entity.
+You can also locate a certified elder law attorney through your state bar association.

 The National Academy of Elder Law Attorneys (NAELA) also provides resources, education, advocacy, and a list of certified elder law attorneys.